-It is with great honor and privilege of a lifetime to present to you a Supreme Master, who attained unparalleled level of mastery that even the Ascended Masters channel him.
+It is with great honor and privilege of a lifetime to present to you a Supreme Master, who attained an unparalleled level of mastery that even the Ascended Masters channel him.
 He is uber spiritual that his spirit is the one asking for guidance.

-Brothers and sisters in awesomeness, behold His Enlightenedness Ultra Spiritual JP:
+Brothers and sisters in awesomeness, behold His Enlightenedness, Ultra Spiritual JP:

 Ultra #LOL, first and foremost, is what you can expect from reading this book.
 I’d rather say it’s a gag show called His Entertainmentness Ultra Satirist JP.
 In its entirety, it’s a satirical masterpiece!
-The cover photo, the book layout, the footnoting (must-read!), the storytelling (his entries on the Vegan Daily Journal got to be my fave), the writing style that spiritual teachers have, and almost every element in a typical self-help, personal growth material are to be found here.
+The cover photo, the book layout, the footnoting (a must-read!), the storytelling (his entries on the Vegan Daily Journal got to be my fave), the writing style that spiritual teachers have, and almost every element in a typical self-help, personal growth material are to be found here.